jessehagberg/python-playground/README.md

 #whatIsThis
 While enjoying the particular challenges and rewards of managing staff and customer relationships, I still have an increasingly unscratched itch of building/creating/inventing that programming and tech infrastructure architecture used to fulfil.
 Time to learn a new programming language and start tinkering with things relevant to my interestes.
 This is my "hello-world" Git repository and playground.
 Currently I'm picking up python and have a whole host of little scripty projects I can see using it for.

+#timeforGrowth
+grow or die... (ok or be bored which is basically sucky)